 There used to be a time where Mac was king in the world of graphic design.
 Nobody was using a PC.
 Things have changed a lot since then.
 Because of this, there is one question that remains.
 Should I use a Mac or PC for graphic design?

 This is a difficult question.
-Even so, we think the Mac vs PC debate will go on forever.
+Even so, we think the Mac vs PC debate will go on forever in regards to UX equipment.
 Everybody has their preference.
 If you’re interested in buying a new computer, keep on reading.
 We’re going to answer a few questions and help you decide which is better for graphic design, Mac or PC.

 Table of Contents

 Should I use Mac or PC for design?

 To answer the question of why most graphic designers use Mac, we have to go back in time.
 There are some fundamental reasons why designers use Mac that originated back in the 80s and 90s.
 First, we have to look at what DTP is.

 DTP stands for desktop publishing.
 It is the process of designing for print.
 Examples of DTP work include books, posters, and magazines.
 In today’s graphic design world, you’ll most probably design for mobile devices and desktop screens but back in the day, designing for print was the way to go.

 Why did Apple hit the jackpot here?
 Well, the original Mac supported PostScript by default.
 PostScript was a format created by Adobe that was required by printers to print DTP work.
 In addition, the world’s first DTP-tool, PageMaker, was a tool exclusive to the Mac platform as well.

 There’s a great story on how John McWade beta-tested PageMaker for Apple in 1985.
 He created a poster over the weekend and completely blew away Apple on Monday with his results.
 Aldus, the creator of PageMaker, became a part of Adobe a few years later.